PierreLebedel/KodexPostsLikes/README.md

 ### Installing manually: ###

 1. Unzip all files to the `/wp-content/plugins/kodex-posts-likes` directory
-2. Log into WordPress admin and activate the **Kodex Posts likes** plugin through the 'Plugins' menu
+2. Log into WordPress admin and activate the **Kodex Posts Likes** plugin through the 'Plugins' menu
-3. Go to **Settings > Kodex Posts likes** in the left-hand menu to configure the plugin
+3. Go to **Settings > Kodex Posts Likes** in the left-hand menu to configure the plugin

 ## Screenshots ##